defaultxr/xr-abstractions/README.md

 `kinv` - number inverter.
 0 becomes 1, 1 becomes 0, and everything in between.

-`kount` - counts up to a certain number and loops, or indefinitely if no argument is given.

 `maybe` - maybe output a bang. numbers between 0 and 1 specify a probability of a bang (i.e. 0.25 is 25% chance of bang), numbers above 1 specify 1 in n chance of bang (i.e. 5 is 1 in 5 chance of bang, or 20%). banging the inlet is a 50% chance of bang.

 `minv` - "midi invert".
 127 becomes 0, 0 becomes 127, and everything in between.